 According to Chapter 4, Section 5, a person ceases to be a refugee when he or she: (1) has of his or her own free will used the protection of the country of which he or she is a citizen; (2) voluntarily applies for and regains citizenship of said country; (3) applies for and gets citizenship in another country; (4) returns and resides yet again in the country where he or she used to reside.
 The person also ceases to be a refugee (5) when the circumstances in connection with which he or she has been recognised as a refugee have ceased to exist, or have changed to such a degree that protection is no longer required.
 The changes must be durable and fundamental.

-Chapter 4, Section 5a provides that a person ceases being considered as in need of subsidiary protection status when the circumstances in connection with which the person has been recognised as a beneficiary have ceased to exist, or have changed to such a degree that protection is no longer required.
+Chapter 4, Section 5a provides that a person ceases being considered as in need of subsidiary protection (alternativt skyddsbehövande) if the circumstances that lead to him or her being considered in need of such protection have ceased to exist, or have changed to such a degree that protection is no longer required.
 The changes must be durable and fundamental.

 With the shift from permanent to temporary residence permits through the Temporary Law introduced in 2016, the questions of cessation and withdrawal of protection status have become much more in focus.
 The Migration Agency, which is also responsible for cessation procedures, has therefore issued guidance on these topics.
 When a beneficiary of international protection applies for an extension of his/her residence permit, the questions of cessation and withdrawal of protection status can be looked into if new information has appeared.
 In case law, the fact that the burden of proof lies with the Swedish authorities is pointed out.